Cantersoft/YTPMVE/README.md

 In special situations, some notes may result in indeterminate clip durations.
 When this happens, you'll get a warning and markers will be added at such points in the timeline.

-If you get an error message saying "No timecodes found in timestamps.txt!", you may be able to fix it by removing some tracks from your MIDI file and trying again.
+If you get an error message saying "No timecodes found in timestamps.txt!", you may be able to fix it by removing some channels from your MIDI file and trying again.

 Note: YTPMVE does **not** pitch shift audio samples automatically.
 This would be a pointless feature since it's already standard in digital audio workstations.
 [Learn how to generate the audio for a YTPMV](https://youtu.be/RP8MKrwXYKI).